Skip advert

 Advertisement - Article continues below

-On the plus side, the Astra benefits from precise steering and balanced and accurate handling.
+The Astra benefits from precise steering, as well as balanced and accurate handling.
 It’s not a fun car, but the Vauxhall always feels poised through a series of corners, responding crisply to your inputs.
 It rides well, soaking away bumps and potholes with just as much suppleness as the VW ID.3.
 If anything, the electric Astra is even more composed and comfortable than its internal combustion-engined relatives.

 The brakes give enough power when they’re called upon, but the calibration needs a little more work.
 The first part of travel, which deals with motor regeneration, feels a little soft and mushy, and then the pedal stiffens up appreciably when the mechanical brakes kick in.
 The maximum regen level – accessed through the B mode on the drive selector – doesn’t offer anywhere near the one-pedal driving levels that many rivals provide.
 The traditional brake discs can feel a little grabby when used at low speeds.